-A diagonal spread is an options trading strategy that involves taking a long and short position on the same stock with different strike prices and different expiration dates.
-It’s a combination of a vertical spread and calendar spread.
+A diagonal spread is an options trading strategy involving both a long and short position on the same stock, with different strike prices and different expiration dates.
+It’s a combination of a vertical spread and a calendar spread.

 Diagonal Spreads Defined

-Diagonal spreads combine a two-step options trading strategy and are considered an advanced trading tactic.
-It’s a combination of a calendar spread and a short call or put spread.
-These positions have different expirations and different strikes which spread off diagonally, hence the name of the strategy.
+Diagonal spreads are a two-step options trading strategy considered to be an advanced trading tactic.
+It’s a combination of a calendar spread and a long or short call or put spread.
+These positions have different expirations and different strikes which spread out diagonally, hence the name of the strategy.

-A calendar spread is when a trader buys a contract with a longer expiration date while going short on an option with a near-term expiration date with the same strike price.
+A calendar spread typically involves a trader buying a contract with a longer expiration date while going short on an option with a near-term expiration date with the same strike price.
 But if two different strike prices are used, this is a diagonal spread.

-A diagonal spread includes a calendar spread, also referred to as a horizontal spread or a time spread, combined with a vertical spread, because different strike prices are involved.
+A diagonal spread is essentially a calendar spread, also referred to as a horizontal spread or a time spread, combined with a vertical spread, because different strike prices are involved.

 How Diagonal Spreads Work

 A long put diagonal spread involves purchasing a put for some time in the future while selling a put in the short-term.
-Purchasing an option in the later term tends to be more expensive due to the embedded value of time.
-On the other hand, the trader sells the nearer term option to lower the cost of the other option.
-Traders usually use diagonal spreads when they have conviction on a stock’s movement while minimizing the effects of time.
+Purchasing an option with a later expiration tends to be more expensive due to its higher time value.
+On the other hand, the options trader sells the nearer term option with the goal of lowering the cost of the other option.
+Traders usually use diagonal spreads when they have conviction about a stock’s direction while trying to manage the effects of time decay by collecting near-term premium that decays faster than the longer-term option loses value.

 A diagonal bull spread becomes a valuable trade when the price of the stock increases, while a diagonal bear spread increases in value when the stock price decreases.